kidscancode/godot_recipes/src/content/basics/getting_nodes.md

 ## Problem

-It's probably the most common error seen in the Godot help channels: an invalid node reference.
-Most often, it results in the following error:
+It's probably the most common problem seen in the Godot help channels: an invalid node reference.
+Most often, it appears as the following error message:

 > Invalid get index 'position' (on base: 'null instance').